ElectiveNodejs/01_Introduction/tutorials/my-first-webserver.md

 Hopefully you see this, otherwise: “are your devices on the same network” ?

+## HTML

+If we go one step further we can show a html page instead of the simple text page above.

+TODO: write tutorial

+## JSON

+The aproach we will take in this elective is to create an API.

+TOdo: write tutorial

  ___
 <footer align="right" style="font-size: small">(heavily inspired by http://howtonode.org/deploy-blog-to-heroku)</footer>